annguyen0212/annguyen0212.github.io/research/index.md

 title: News!
 comments: true
 ---
+**December 2021**: I'm going to give an invited talk at the University of Maryland on my recent work in language acquisition!

+**November 2021**: I presented a poster on the computational model of the acquisition of multiple variants.
+This is the work in collaboration with Colin Wilson.
+I also received the Diversity Travel Fellowship, yay.

+**September 2021**: My paper, *The acquisition of wh-questions: Beyond structural economy and input frequency* is finally published on *Language Acquisition*.

+**June 2021**: I was informed that my SLI fellowship is renewed for another year!

+**May 2021**: The *Generative Approaches to Language Acquisition North America* 6th conference was moved to an online format because of Covid-19, which means I (sadly) missed my chance to visit Iceland.
+I gave my virtual talk on my experiment on English-speaking children’s acquisition of wh-in-situ.

+**February 2021**: Presenting a poster at the Society for Computation in Linguistics 2021, virtually again, of course.

 **November 2020**: I gave a virtual Brown Bag talk on my first-year project titled *The acquisition of English wh-in-situ* to the department of Cognitive Science at JHU.

 **October 2020**: I gave a virtual talk titled *Testing syntactic simplicity: wh-in-situ vs. fronted wh-questions in L1